 - The individual should retain overall responsibility for the child including the ability to make major decisions about the child such as those relating to the child's health and education and the length of time they spend with the other carer.

 - The care arrangement should be short term and temporary (rather than open ended or ongoing).
-There should be a definite end date to the care arrangement.
+There should be a defined end date to the care arrangement.
 Where there is no documentary evidence which confirms when the care arrangement will end (such as a letter of from an employer, school), the intention of the individual should be considered.

 - The individual should be meeting, or at least substantially contributing to, the child's costs.
-This includes day to day costs (food, accommodation, transport etc) and long term costs (school fees, clothing, health and dental care)
+This includes day to day costs (food, accommodation, transport etc) and long term costs (school fees, clothing, health and dental care).

 Change of care

-Temporary & short term
+Temporary & short term care

 Where possible, FTB should be paid to the individual who has the care of a child.
 However, in some situations, FTB may continue to be paid to a parent who does not have the care of a child.
-For example, if the change of care is temporary and short term and the intention is that the child will return to the parent within a short period, the parent will continue to be paid FTB.
+For example, if the change of care is temporary, short term, and informal and the intention is that the child will return to the parent within a short period, the parent will continue to be paid FTB.
 However in all but the most extenuating circumstances, the total temporary and short-term absence for FTB purposes, should not exceed 4 weeks.
 After this period, the actual carer should receive the FTB, provided they are eligible and entitled.
 The continued payment of FTB beyond a 4-week absence to the parent could only occur if the parent's involvement in the child's care increased to a sufficient degree.

 If a state agency facilitates the placement of a child but does not gain legal responsibility it is considered informal care.
 This occurs as parents are assisted to have respite or place their child in short-term care, and may include placements in the care of grandparents or relatives.